mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 The model will take any value between `0` to `2pi` and will predict the output between `-1` to `1`, without knowing what sine wave is.

-For training we will use [Google Colab](colab.research.google.com).
+For training, we will use [Google Colab](colab.research.google.com).
 It is an online environment to run Python with all the required packages already installed for ML.
 All you need is a Gmail account.
 But if you already have everything installed on your workstation, feel free to use so.

 The full code can be found [here (will open on Google Colab)](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
 I will explain the code line by line here.
 Some of the explanations are written in the google colab too.
 But it will probably a better idea if you keep the colab tab  and this tab open side by side.
 Let's get started:

 * Head over to the [Google Colab](https://colab.research.google.com/drive/1OCEPVSfMK9Jk2JbdNPpcYP2_-9tOvdQU?usp=sharing).
 * In Google Colab there are two types of sections.
-Code section and Text section.
+The Code section and the Text section.
 Text sections are just that, text, to explain the following code.
 Code sections are the ones that you will have to run.
 * This is a code section:

 ![colab code section](/img/tflite/code_section.png){: .center-block :}